 The Shops at ARIA may not be the biggest mall on the Strip, but if you are in the mood to casually stroll and window shop or spend some of your jackpot winnings, this is a fantastic option.
 ARIA’s décor is very clean and modern, and perhaps, best of all are the art displays.
 You will have the opportunity to admire paintings and sculptures in the two galleries.

 This over-the-top, luxurious shopping mecca features designer brands and jewelry as well as art installations and water features.
 One of the more unique works is a series of multicolor lit tubes, each containing a water cyclone.
 Whether window shopping or ready to make some unique purchases, you’ll never get lost with a three-story treehouse in the center of the mall.
 If you have any questions, head over to the base of the treehouse to visit the concierge desk.

-Dinner with a view is on the menu at Twist by Pierre Gagnaire, rated AAA Five Diamond.
+Dinner with a view is on the menu at Twist by Pierre Gagnaire, a AAA Five Diamond restaurant.
 Open only in the evenings, this restaurant, on the 23rd floor of the Waldorf Astoria Las Vegas, has spectacular views of the glittering lights of the Strip.
 The modern French cuisine is delicious and can be ordered à la carte, but the tasting menus are an indulgent treat.